MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.RedisCache/v1.1.10/Remove-AzureRmRedisCacheDiagnostics.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmRedisCacheDiagnostics** cmdlet disables diagnostics on an azure_2 Redis Cache.
+The **Remove-AzureRmRedisCacheDiagnostics** cmdlet disables diagnostics on an Azure Redis Cache.

 ## EXAMPLES